Sunset photography tips

 Use live view

-If using a DSLR use the cameras screen in live view can help you see actual exposures as well as not risk damaging your eyes if the sun is too bright through the lens.
+If using a DSLR, using the cameras screen in live view can help you see actual exposures as well as not risk damaging your eyes if the sun is too bright through the lens.

 White Balance (WB).
 If you shoot in RAW this is not so important as you can always adjust WB in post, but shooting in Cloudy WB rather than Auto WB can give your sunset shots a much richer sunset colour straight away.